ntpeters/vim-better-whitespace/README.md

-        where `<desired_filetypes>` is a comma separated list of the file types you want to be stripped of whitespace on file save ( ie. `javascript,c,cpp,java,html,ruby` ) Note that `<buffer>` is a keyword here and should stay just as it appears in the line above.
+        where `<desired_filetypes>` is a comma separated list of the file types you want to be stripped of whitespace on file save ( ie. `javascript,c,cpp,java,html,ruby` ) Note that `<buffer>` is a keyword here denoting operation on the current buffer and should stay just as it appears in the line above.

 ##Screenshots
 Here are a couple more screenshots of the plugin at work.